Career

 Code of Ethics vs Code of Conduct

-Code of Conduct
+Aspect Code of Ethics Code of Conduct

-Types of Codes of Ethics
+Types of Code of Ethics

 Depending on the sector, the organization’s objectives, the law, and codes of conduct could take many shapes.